intel/llvm/sycl/doc/GlobalObjectsInRuntime.md

 ## Low-level runtimes

-Generally, DPC++ runtime has no control over low-level runtimes.
-If there's a global object inside loadable driver library, report this case to the concerned team.
+Generally, DPC++ runtime has no control over its dependencies.
+Such libraries can have global objects of their own.
+If you observe problems with dependency library, please, report it to library maintainers.

 [static initialization order fiasco]: https://isocpp.org/wiki/faq/ctors#static-init-order
 [Itanium ABI]: https://itanium-cxx-abi.github.io/cxx-abi/abi.html#dso-dtor